Briefing · 29/04/2026

 Workspace filesPersistent project plans, memory files, local scripts, site repos, notesWork survives the conversation and can be inspected later

-Tools and skillsBrowser control, file edits, shell commands, GitHub, Google Workspace, Obsidian, weather, media generationThe agent can act in systems, not just describe actions
+Tools and skillsBrowser control, file edits, shell commands, GitHub, Google Workspace, Obsidian, weather, media generationThe agent can act in systems instead of merely describing actions

 Cron and wake eventsScheduled checks, reminders, background intake monitoring, periodic reviewsThe agent can be proactive without a human prompting every step